 What is blepharitis?

-Blepharitis is inflammation of the rims of the eyelids, which causes them to become red and swollen.
-It is a common condition which can develop at any age but is more common in young children and people over 50.
+Blepharitis (otherwise known as meibomian gland dysfunction) is a common cause of dry eyes and is an inflammation of the rims of the eyelids, which causes them to become red and swollen.
+The inflammation and debris from the condition cause obstruction of the meibomian glands responsible for lipid layer of the tear film, thus resulting in evaporative dry eyes.
+This is a common condition which can develop at any age but is more common in young children and people over 50.
 Most people experience repeated episodes followed by periods with no symptoms.
 It is not possible to catch blepharitis from someone else who has it.

 What are the symptoms of blepharitis?

 Blepharitis symptoms often come and go.

 flakes or crusts around the roots of the eyelashes